Writers On Writing / Finding inspiration in research with Eleanor Limprecht

 With fiction, the gaps which research cannot fill are where the imagination can enter the story.
 In fiction, the gaps are a gift rather than a problem.
 But in memoir or non-fiction, the gaps are trickier.
 They are always going to exist, but if you imagine what fills them you have to make it clear that this is you, the author, imagining.
 The contract with the reader is different in fiction and non-fiction: it doesn’t mean that authors of non-fiction and memoir can’t use their imagination it just means that when they do, they should let the reader know as much.

-Eleanor Limprecht is the author of three novels: The Passengers, Long Bay and What Was Left, which was shortlisted for the 2014 ALS Gold Medal.
+Eleanor Limprecht is the author of four novels: The Coast, The Passengers, Long Bay and What Was Left, which was shortlisted for the 2014 ALS Gold Medal.
 She writes contemporary and historical fiction, essays, book reviews and short fiction.
 Her short stories have been in Best Australian Stories, Sleepers Almanac, and Kill Your Darlings.
 She received her Doctorate of Creative Arts in Writing at UTS.

 If you want to be the first to read great advice, prompts and inspiration from our incredible tutors, subscribe to our weekly e-newsletter Newsbite.